Every year 600,000 families with 1.35 million children experience homelessness.

 - Donate maternity clothes, prenatal vitamins, and other medicines

-If you have access to pregnancy medications or know someone who has spare maternity clothes, new born clothes, and necessities, offer them to the homeless women who is experiencing this wonderful thing at an awful time.
+Most importantly, one should be considerate of the fact that a homeless women is helpless.
+If you have access to pregnancy medications or spare maternity clothes, new born clothes, offer them to the homeless women.

 - Volunteer time, money or resources to organizations working for pregnant homeless women

-There are government agencies, Churches, NGO’s, and private organizations which closely monitor women who could be pregnant and in need of help.
+There are government agencies, Churches, NGOs, and private organizations which closely monitor homeless women.
 By volunteering through your time, money, or other resources, you can help them.

 - Sponsor their unborn children for education

-A lack of stable income is one of the most challenging aspects of homelessness as a single parent.
+A lack of stable income is the most challenging aspect of homelessness as a single parent.
 If you can sponsor their children’s education, one generation would escape the vicious cycle of homelessness

 - Acknowledge and Engage

-Homelessness can be extremely isolating and depressing for women.
-We should acknowledge women on the streets, share a smile, listen to their stories, and start a conversation.
+Above all, homelessness can be extremely isolating and depressing for women.
+We should acknowledge them on the streets, share a smile, listen to their stories, and start a conversation.

 - Help them find a place to live

 Most of the young mothers are unaware of their rights as a citizen.
-The Council is legally responsible to assess the situations in which a woman became homeless and provide a temporary home or a permanent accommodation.
+The Council is legally responsible to provide a temporary home or a permanent accommodation to pregnant women.

-Homeless Pregnant women are particularly vulnerable to multiple forms of victimization.
-They suffer before, during and after delivering the child in multiple settings at the hands of multiple perpetrators.
-The shelters for women are unsafe for both expecting mothers and newborns and they have reported extreme physical and mental violence inside the safe homes.
+In other words, homeless pregnant women are particularly vulnerable to multiple forms of victimization.
+The shelters for women are unsafe for both expecting mothers and newborns.
+Consequently, they have reported extreme physical and mental violence inside the safe homes.